camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03b-delegation-code.html.md

 ---

-Delegation Code allows you to execute external Java code or evaluate expressions when certain events occur during process execution.
+Delegation Code allows you to execute external Java code, evaluate expressions or scripts when certain events occur during process execution.

 There are different types of Delegation Code: